cms-opendata-workshop/workshop2022-lesson-run2-adlcl/_episodes/02-installing-cutlang.md

 ## CutLang setup via Docker

-We have prepared a CutLang docker container which functions similarly to other containers you have worked with during the workshop.
+We have prepared a CutLang docker container which functions similarly to [other Docker containers that work with CMS Open Data](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/).
 The setup contains:
   * CutLang
   * ROOT
   * xrootd access to open data ntuples